Español | 日本語

 The Recommended Dietary Allowance (RDA)

-Since vitamin B6 is involved in many aspects of metabolism, especially in amino acid metabolic pathways, an individual's protein intake is likely to influence the requirement for vitamin B6 (13).
-Unlike previous recommendations issued by the Food and Nutrition Board (FNB) of the Institute of Medicine, the most recent RDA for vitamin B6 was not expressed in terms of protein intake, although the relationship was considered in setting the RDA (14).
-The current RDA was revised by the FNB in 1998 and is presented in Table 1.
+Since vitamin B6 is involved in many aspects of metabolism, especially in amino acid metabolic pathways, an individual's protein intake is likely to influence the requirement for vitamin B6 (15).
+Unlike previous recommendations issued by the Food and Nutrition Board (FNB) of the Institute of Medicine (now the National Academy of Medicine), the current RDA for vitamin B6 — set by the FNB in 1998 — was not expressed in terms of protein intake, although this relationship was considered in setting the RDA (Table 1) (16).

 Table 1.
 Recommended Dietary Allowance (RDA) for Vitamin B6